rikkimongoose/pluralia4j/README.md

 plural.plural(messageTemplate, source); //returns "У вас 21 кот, 10 собак"
 ```

+## Pluralia DSL
+* **text(@NonNull String format, Object... args)** — just put text.
+The format string-like attributes are allowed/
+* **data(@NonNull String key)** — extract data from provided map by key
+* **data(@NonNull String key, @NotNull String format)** — extract data from provided map by key and display it formatted
+* **plural(@NonNull String mapKey, @NonNull String word, @NonNull String... wordforms)** — Add plural by number key item.
+The word will be pluralised according to provided numberadd plural by map key item.
+The word will be pluralised according to number extracted from Map by key item
+* **plural(@NonNull Number num, @NonNull String word, @NonNull String... wordforms)** — Add plural by number key item.
+The word will be pluralised according to provided number

 ## Adding new languages
 To add a new language, just implement plural rules for it deriving from `com.github.pluralia4j.lang.Pluralisation` class.
 Then just use it for `Plural` object: